uselotus/lotus/README.md

 ### :construction_worker: Local Development
 In order to develop locally, we recommend using Docker to set up the environment, which allows for hot reloading of both frontend and backend code.
 1. Install [Docker Desktop](https://www.docker.com/products/docker-desktop/)
-2. Clone the repo and navigate to the project
+2. Clone the repo (our version, or your fork of it) and navigate to the project.
    ```sh
    git clone https://github.com/uselotus/lotus.git && cd lotus
    ```